Young Archaeologist of the Year 2017: The shortlist

 Emma, Josh and Megan have been involved in the Home Front Legacy 1914-18 project.
 They have written and presented a series of videos encouraging other young people to get involved in the project.

-The Young Archaeologist of the Year Award will be presented along with the other Marsh Archaeology Awards at a ceremony in London in November.
+The Young Archaeologist of the Year Award was presented along with the other Marsh Archaeology Awards at a ceremony in London on Monday 6th November.

 Dig deeper into our blog by clicking on one of the words above, or search using this box.